Pale, Washed-Out Leaves on N'Joy Pothos

 Too much direct sun

-While N'Joy tolerates some gentle direct morning sun, prolonged exposure to strong, direct light, especially intense afternoon sun, can bleach the green portions of the leaves, reducing the sharp contrast against the white variegation and giving the whole plant a washed-out look.
+N'Joy tolerates some gentle direct morning sun, but prolonged exposure to strong, direct light, especially intense afternoon sun through an unfiltered window, bleaches the green portions of the leaves.
+This cultivar's blocky sectoring already leaves it with a smaller share of chlorophyll-bearing surface than a fully green pothos, so that limited green area has less capacity to buffer against sun stress before it visibly washes out, reducing the sharp contrast against the white variegation and giving the whole plant a faded look.

 Nutrient deficiency

-N'Joy's compact leaves already carry less green (chlorophyll-bearing) tissue per leaf than a solid-green pothos because so much of each leaf is white; when nitrogen runs short, that already-limited green portion is the first thing to lose saturation, so a feeding gap shows up here faster and more visibly than it would on an all-green sibling.
+N'Joy's compact leaves carry less green tissue overall, since a large portion of each leaf is genetically incapable of producing chlorophyll, so when nitrogen runs short, that already-limited green portion is the first thing to lose saturation.
+A feeding gap shows up here faster and more visibly than it would on an all-green sibling with a larger reserve of photosynthetic tissue to draw on.

 Natural aging of older leaves

-Older leaves naturally lose some color intensity over time compared to freshly emerged growth, and a small amount of variation between old and new leaves is expected rather than a sign of a problem.
+Older leaves naturally lose some color intensity over time compared with freshly emerged growth, and a modest amount of variation between old and new leaves is expected rather than a sign of a problem.
+This normal fading is gradual and even, unlike the more abrupt washing-out that follows a specific stress event like a sunny afternoon or a missed feeding season.

 How to Fix It